input-output-hk/cardanodocs.com-archived/_docs/for-contributors/2017-01-01-building-from-source.md

 After the project is built - it can take quite a long time -  the built binaries can be launched using the `stack exec` command.
 Let's discuss important binaries briefly before proceeding to the next step.

-### Build Commands without Nix
+## Pure Stack-based build (not recommended)

-We **strongly recommend** you to use [Nix package manager](https://nixos.org/nix/download.html) to build Cardano SL, but it is possible to build it without Nix as well.
+We **strongly recommend** you to use [Nix package manager](https://nixos.org/nix/download.html) to build Cardano SL (see the "Pure Nix build mode" section above), but it is possible to build it without Nix as well.

 Clone Cardano SL repository and go to the root directory: